JuanCaarPapers/SOM_Network/README.md

 5- Run the code to visualize the results
 <h3>Authors</h3>
 This project has been developed by Bruno Emilio Sanchez Rey and Juan Calros Graells Pérez.
-<h3>Credits</h3>
-This project uses libraries created by "name of the creator" and available at "source of the resource"